-Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
+Disclaimer: While every effort has been made to ensure the accuracy of the information contained in the Pink Book, we regret that we cannot be responsible for any errors.
 The Pink Book contains general information about laws applicable to your business.
 The information is not advice, and should not be treated as such.
 Read our full disclaimer.

 - If you offer, or allow customers to buy, at least two of the following elements: transport, accommodation, vehicle hire and other significant visitor service, then you are probably subject to the Package Travel and Linked Travel Arrangements Regulations 2018.

-Package Travel Regulations - updated July 2018
+Package Travel Regulations

 The Package Travel and Linked Travel Arrangements Regulations 2018 (commonly known as the ‘Package Travel Regulations’) were introduced on 1 July 2018 and greatly expand the scope of the former Regulations.
-The main changes are that the Regulations now cover situations where the customer creates their own packages (dynamic packages) and introduces the concept of a ‘Linked Travel Arrangement’, where a customer is provided with a targeted offer for a secondary service once they have completed a booking.
-These changes will affect the activities of many accommodation providers.
+The main changes are that the Regulations now cover situations where the customer creates their own packages (dynamic packaging), and introduces the concept of a ‘Linked Travel Arrangement’, whereby a customer is provided with a targeted offer for a service provided by a separate business once they have completed a booking.
+These changes affect the activities of many accommodation providers.

 Enforcement and penalties